 4 Step.
 Dice the onions, grate the carrots using the largest holes on a pyramid grater.
 Heat the oil into frying pan.
 Add onions, sweat them until soft and add carrots, sauté for about 2 min and add tomato concentrate and half of the sour cream.
 Mix all together, let it simmer for 2 min more and turn off the heat.

+Step 5.
 Bringing everything together.

 Serve it with dollop of sour cream (You may use lean sour cream) and chopped parsley and dill.
 Traditionally borshch is served with garlic buns called pampushky.
 But nowadays it’s mostly served without them.
 Enjoy!!